stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ### Clawback

-Any trustline on the escrow accounts that have clawback enabled could compromise the payment channels ability to close successfully.
+Any trustline on the escrow accounts that has clawback enabled could compromise the payment channels ability to close successfully.

-If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.
+If the issuer of a clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.